-- If EDP occurs in a participant/participant's partner, the investigator must report this information to Pfizer Safety using the CT SAE Report Form and EDP Supplemental Form regardless of whether an SAE has occurred.
-Details of the pregnancy will be collected after the start of study intervention and 28 days after the last dose of study intervention. - If EDP occurs in the setting of environmental exposure, the investigator must report information to Pfizer Safety using the CT SAE Report Form and EDP Supplemental Form.
+- If EDP occurs in a participant or participant's partner, the investigator must report this information to Pfizer Safety using the CT SAE Report Form and EDP Supplemental Form or via PSSA regardless of whether an SAE has occurred.
+Details of the pregnancy will be collected after the start of study intervention and until 28 days after the last dose.

+- If EDP occurs in the setting of environmental exposure, the investigator must report information to Pfizer Safety using the CT SAE Report Form and EDP Supplemental Form or via PSSA.
 Since the exposure information does not pertain to the participant enrolled in the study, the information is not recorded on a CRF; however, a copy of the completed report is maintained in the investigator site file.